Categories

 Illustration by Joseph R. Tomelleri

-I‘ll be honest, I am not much of a Pacific Salmon fisherman.
+I‘ll be honest, I am not much of a Pacific Salmon fly fisherman.
 There are many reasons for this the first being I have more passion for pursuing trout, landlocked salmon and steelhead than I do the two species of Pacific Salmon that were introduced into the Great Lakes.
-Salmon runs on the Salmon River can start as early as August.
+Salmon runs on the Salmon River start as early as August.
 At that time of the year and into October the weather can be very nice.
-Nice fare weather combined with big fish in the river will also bring out hoards of fisherman.
+Nice fare weather combined with increasing numbers of big fish in the river will also bring out hoards of fisherman.

 Spey Fishing the Hemlocks